Things to do in Santa Marta Colombia, Caribbean Coast

 People from Santa Marta (“samarios”) are crazy about Salchipapa (french fries and a sort of hot dog immersed in loads of sauce).
 If you are a fast food fan you may give it a try.
 You can get it all night at food stands throughout the city…

-7. Experience the Mercado Público in Santa Marta
+6. Experience the Bustling Mercado Público

 This colorful market sells a great variety of fruit, vegetables, fish, meat, plants and other stuff.
 It makes an amazing local experience with its hustle and buzzle.
 Around the market you can find a lot of street food stands.
 View Mercado Publico de Santa Marta on Google Maps.